MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-connect-the-sbc.md

     - **Failover response codes**: When you specify a failover response code, this forces Direct Routing to try another SBC (if another SBC exists in the voice routing policy of the user) when it receives the specified codes if the SBC can't make a call because of network or other issues.
 To learn more, see [Failover of specific SIP codes received from the Session Border Controller (SBC)](direct-routing-trunk-failover-on-outbound-call.md#failover-of-specific-sip-codes-received-from-the-session-border-controller-sbc).
     - **Failover time (seconds)**: When you set this value, outbound calls that aren't answered by the gateway within the time that you set are routed to the next available trunk.
 If there are no additional trunks, the call is automatically dropped.
 The default value is 10 seconds.
 In an organization with slow networks and gateway responses, this could potentially result in calls being dropped unnecessarily.
     - **Preferred country or region for media traffic**: Set your preferred country or region for media traffic.
 We recommend that you set this only if the call logs clearly indicate that the default assignment of the datacenter for the media path doesn't use the path closest to the SBC datacenter. <br>By default, Direct Routing assigns a datacenter based on the public IP address of the SBC, and always selects the path closest to the SBC datacenter.
 However, in some cases, the default path might not be the optimal path.
 This parameter allows you to manually set the preferred region for media traffic.
-    - **SBC supports PIDF/LO for emergency calls**: Specify whether the SBC supports Presence Information Data Format Location Object (PIDF/LO) for emergency calls
+    - **SBC supports PIDF/LO for emergency calls**: Specify whether the SBC supports Presence Information Data Format Location Object (PIDF/LO) for emergency calls.
     - **Ring phone while trying to find the user**: Set whether an audio signal is played to the caller to indicate that Teams is in the process of establishing the call.
 This setting only applies to Direct Routing in non-media bypass mode.
 Sometimes inbound calls from the PSTN to Teams clients can take longer than expected to be established.
 When this happens, the caller might not hear anything, the Teams client doesn't ring, and the call might be canceled by some telecommunications providers.
 This setting helps to avoid unexpected silences that can occur in these scenarios.
 5. When you're done, click **Save**.